Effective scrap collection in production: How to reduce waste and save costs

 What are quality losses?

-Quality losses indicate the production losses due to defective parts.
-"Defective" here refers to all manufactured workpieces that do not meet the minimum quality standards for delivery to the customer.
+Quality losses illustrate the production losses due to defective parts.
+"Defective" here refers to all manufactured workpieces that do not meet the minimum quality standards to be delivered to the customer.

-In the context of “first pass yield”, only parts without defects in the first production run are considered good items.
+In the context of “first pass yield,” only parts without errors in the first production run are considered good products.

-This means: Both parts that cannot be reworked (“scrap”, e.g., defective surfaces or incorrect tolerances) and workpieces that can be "saved" with reworking are considered scrap.
+This means: Both parts that cannot be reworked (“scrap,” e.g., defective surfaces or incorrect tolerances), as well as workpieces that can be "saved" with reworking, are considered scrap.

-After setup, many machines require a certain amount of time and material until the manufacturing process runs stably, the previous material has been used up, or the process quality has been checked and approved (example: stamping).
+After setup, many machines require a certain amount of time and material until the manufacturing process runs stably, the previous material is depleted, or the quality of the process has been checked and approved (example: imprinting).
 The scrap that occurs until the process runs stably is referred to as start-up scrap.

-Running scrap, on the other hand, occurs while the process is running stably.
-Examples include production outside of tolerances or too many defects in the final product.
+Running scrap, on the other hand, occurs while the process runs stably.
+Examples include manufacturing outside of tolerances or too many defects in the final product.

-What information must be recorded in the event of scrap?
+What information must be recorded in the case of scrap?

-To enable meaningful analysis of the scrap afterward, the following information should be recorded:
+To subsequently allow for a meaningful analysis of scrap, the following information should be recorded:

 Reason for scrap